rahul0208/rahul0208.github.io/_posts/2019-02-12-istio-ingress-traffic.md

 <
 * Connection #0 to host localhost left intact
 ```
 Now server returns a `404` error.
-This means the location is not found.
+This means the location is *Not Found*.
 Location mapping is configured using `VirtualService`.
 It can be configured in the following manner :

 ```
 apiVersion: networking.istio.io/v1alpha3